 Online Cybercrime Investigation & Cybersecurity Graduate Certificate

-Ideal for law enforcement officers, computer science-related personnel, and business personnel who wish to enhance their expertise in cybercrime investigation and cybersecurity techniques, the online graduate certificate program in Cybercrime Investigation & Cybersecurity (CIC) at Boston University’s Metropolitan College offers an interdisciplinary approach that combines criminal justice and cybersecurity.
+The Graduate Certificate in Cybercrime Investigation & Cybersecurity (CIC) at Boston University’s Metropolitan College offers an interdisciplinary approach that combines criminal justice and cybersecurity.
 Taught by faculty from the departments of Applied Social Sciences and Computer Science, the curriculum ensures that students develop competency and practical knowledge, enabling them to work with various issues related to cybercrime.
-By participating in the program, students will gain insight into cyber-criminology and the legal practices, practical digital investigative knowledge, and policies related to cybersecurity risk assessment.
+Students will gain insight into cybercriminology and the practical digital investigative knowledge, legal practices, and policies related to cybersecurity risk assessment.
 In addition, students who successfully complete the certificate program are eligible to take the forensic examiner exams.

-Students who complete the Graduate Certificate in Cybercrime Investigation & Cybersecurity will be able to demonstrate:
+Students who complete the Graduate Certificate in Cybercrime Investigation & Cybersecurity will be able to:

 Why Choose BU’s Graduate Certificate in Cybercrime Investigation & Cybersecurity?

-- Four-course certificate program comprises courses shared by the Master of Criminal Justice program, ranked #4 among the nation’s Best Online Graduate Criminal Justice Programs (U.S. News & World Report).
+- Four-course certificate program comprises courses shared by the Master of Science in Criminal Justice program, ranked #4 among the Best Online Master's in Criminal Justice Programs (U.S. News & World Report).
 The program has been in the top 4 since 2015.

 - Students learn from leading criminal justice faculty with extensive field experience and scholarship in cybercrime investigation, cybersecurity, policing, the judicial system, and corrections.